aerisha25bai10017-vit/Health-package-recommendation-system-/README.md

 Strings instead of numbers
 Expected:
 Program may crash (since validation not added)
-This can be added in future upgrades
+This can be added in future upgrades.